For all appointments and enquiries, please call (03) 9928 6261.

 - Copies of results, x-rays, MRI’s.
 CT scans etc and any other relevant information

-If you need to cancel an Appointment:
+If you need to postpone or cancel an Appointment:

 We recognise that your time is valuable, and we make every effort to run on time.
 Occasionally emergencies or patients require a little more time, and these cause scheduling delays beyond our control.
 We apologise if we keep you waiting.